peplau/MVPinny-Chrome-Extension/README.md

 ⟹ If you don't have an API KEY, click on the document below
 - [Creating API Key instructions](CreatingAPIkey.md)

-⟹ To use model "gpt-4", your OpenAI account must support ChatGPT 4.
-If it doesn't, you can use the model "gpt-3.5-turbo"
+⟹ To use the model "gpt-4" your OpenAI account must support ChatGPT 4.
+If it doesn't, try using the model "gpt-3.5-turbo"

 9. Make sure you can see the module listed on the Chrome Extensions page
 ![alt text](docs/images/image-10.png)